Ballyphehane

 The electoral divisions of Ballyphehane A and Ballyphehane B have a combined population of over 1400 people.

 Location

-Ballyphehane is bordered by the Lough Parish, South Parish, Douglas/Frankfield, and Turners Cross.
+Ballyphehane is around 2 km south of the city centre.
+It is bordered by the Lough Parish, South Parish, Douglas/Frankfield, and Turners Cross.
 The Tramore river flows through the parish.
 The Church of the Assumption is the Catholic church in the parish.